Cesare Lombroso: Legacy

 Self-proclaimed the founder of modern scientific psychiatry, Lombroso is purported to have coined the term criminology.
 He institutionalized the science of psychiatry in universities.
-His graduating thesis from the University of Pavia dealt with "endemic cretinism". ext several years, Lombroso's fascination with criminal behavior and society began, and he gained experience managing a mental institution.
+His graduating thesis from the University of Pavia dealt with "endemic cretinism".
+Over the next several years, Lombroso's fascination with criminal behaviour and society began, and he gained experience managing a mental institution.
 After a brief stint in the Italian army, Lombroso returned to the University of Pavia and became the first professor specializing in mental health.
 By the 1880s, his theories had reached the pinnacle of their fame, and his accolades championed them throughout the fields dedicated to examining mental illness.
-Lombroso differentiated himself from his predecessor and rival, Cesare Beccaria, through depicting his positivist school in opposition to Beccaria's classist one (which centered around the idea that criminal behavior is born out of free will rather than inherited physical traits).
+Lombroso differentiated himself from his predecessor and rival, Cesare Beccaria, by depicting his positivist school in opposition to Beccaria's classist one (which centred around the idea that criminal behaviour is born out of free will rather than inherited physical traits).
 Lombroso's psychiatric theories were conglomerated and collectively called the positivist school by his followers, which included Antonio Marro and Alfredo Niceforo.
 Ideas similar to Lombroso's assessment of white and northern-European supremacy over other races would be used by fascists to gird, for example, the promulgation of Italian racial laws.
 His school of thought was only truly abandoned in Italian universities' curriculum after World War II.

 Through his various publications, Lombroso established a school of psychiatry based on biological determinism and the idea that mental illness was via genetic factors.
 A person's predisposition to mental illness was determinable through his appearance, as explained in the aforementioned criminal atavism segment.
-Lombroso's theory has been cited as possibly "the most influential doctrine" in all areas studying human behavior, and indeed, its impact extended far and wide.
+Lombroso's theory has been cited as possibly "the most influential doctrine" in all areas studying human behaviour, and indeed, its impact extended far and wide.
 According to Lombroso, criminal appearance was not just based on inherited physiognomy such as nose or skull shape, but also could be judged through superficial features like tattoos on the body.
 In particular, Lombroso began searching for a relationship between tattoos and an agglomeration of symptoms eut (which are currently diagnosed as borderline personality disorder).
 He also believed that tattoos indicated a certain type of criminal.